Acetophenone: Production

 Acetophenone is formed as a byproduct of the cumene process, the industrial route for the synthesis of phenol and acetone.
 In the Hock rearrangement of isopropylbenzene hydroperoxide, migration of a methyl group rather than the phenyl group gives acetophenone and methanol as a result of an alternate rearrangement of the intermediate:

 The cumene process is conducted on such a large scale that even the small amount of acetophenone by-product can be recovered in commercially useful quantities.

 Acetophenone is also generated from ethylbenzene hydroperoxide.
 Ethylbenzene hydroperoxide is primarily converted to 1-phenylethanol (α-methylbenzyl alcohol) in the process with a small amount of by-product acetophenone.
 Acetophenone is recovered or hydrogenated to 1-phenylethanol which is then dehydrated to produce styrene.

 Uses

 Precursor to resins

 Commercially significant resins are produced from treatment of acetophenone with formaldehyde and a base.
 The resulting copolymers are conventionally described with the formula [(C6H5COCH)_{x}(CH2)_{x}]_{n}, resulting from aldol condensation.
 These substances are components of coatings and inks.
 Modified acetophenone-formaldehyde resins are produced by the hydrogenation of the aforementioned ketone-containing resins.
 The resulting polyol can be further crosslinked with diisocyanates.
 The modified resins are found in coatings, inks and adhesives.

 Niche uses

 Acetophenone is an ingredient in fragrances that resemble almond, cherry, honeysuckle, jasmine, and strawberry.
 It is used in chewing gum.

 It is also listed as an approved excipient by the U.S. FDA.
+More common as a fragrance is the closely related 4-methylacetophenone.